Gilda Oliveira

-Gilda Oliveira (born 6 August 1983) is a Brazilian freestyle wrestler.
+Gilda Maria de Oliveira (born 6 August 1983) is a Brazilian freestyle wrestler.

 She competed at the 2016 Summer Olympics in Rio de Janeiro, in the women's freestyle 69 kg, of which she was eliminated in the quarterfinals.
 Gilda finished second in the 2016 Pan American Wrestling Championships, qualifying for the Olympics.
 Previously, she won gold at the 2014 South American Games in Santiago, Chile.
 She also won the silver medal at the 2010 South American Games in Medellín, Colombia.